 To assign a Place Page to a Community:

-1. In the Admin Dashboard, navigate to Classifications > Places > Add Place or select a Place from the list.
+Navigate to Classifications > Places > Add Place or select a Place from the list